Drive sales on autopilot with ecommerce-focused featuresSee Features

 Omnisend uses its initially automated live chat feature called Omnibot to effectively manage customer inquiries.
 Navigate to any page on Omnisend, especially with important pages like Pricing or Features and you’ll most likely see the live chat pop up:

-Here, users can start with two popular options—either have a demo with a product walkthrough or start a free trial so they can experience Omnisend first hand.
+Here, users can start with two popular options—either have a demo with a product walkthrough or start for free so they can experience Omnisend first hand.

 Notice that there’s also an option for the visitor to enter their own question, which can put them in contact with customer support.